 Preparing for the Interview

-The interview provides applicants with opportunities to discuss their personal experiences and motivation for a medical career.
-Interviews are also an opportunity for an applicant to draw attention to any aspects of their application that merit emphasis or explanation.
+The interview will provide you with opportunity to discuss your personal experiences and motivation for a career in dentistry.
+Interviews are also an opportunity for an you to draw attention to any aspects of your application that merit emphasis or explanation.
 Make certain you present yourself in the best possible light by preparing thoroughly for your meeting.
 Think about how you conduct yourself among current students and staff during informal meetings, too.
 These interactions still create an impression of who you are and how you present yourself may come up during a post-interview discussion.

-Preparing for a medical school interview consists of two key things: 1) interview practice and 2) doing your research.
+Preparing for a dental school interview consists of two key things: 1) interview practice and 2) doing your research.

 Since most admission committee members are experienced interviewers who want to learn about the “real” person, you should be forthright and open in your meeting and not try to “game” the interviewer.
 The interviewer will be attempting to have you respond without using your memorized answers.
 Rehearsed or canned answers are usually easy to spot.
 That said, it is important that you have given thought to the possible questions you may be asked during an interview and have practiced delivering your responses with clarity and precision.
 Further, how you speak and your body-language during the interview is often times more important than the content of your answers.
 Practicing good eye-contact and posture will go a long way to make sure your interview is a success.